 She puts all her truths on the table.
 She’s too honest and abrupt.
-She’s too direct– that’s bad judgement.
+Sometimes she’s too direct– that’s bad judgement.
 She’s talking about a man who damaged her.
 She’s talking about an experience that almost killed her.
 Too soon.
 Uncomfortable.
 Too much.
 Too dramatic.

 Can I count the ways in which I send out my own red flags?

 I was discussing this with a close friend of mine who has been telling me for years that my screening process needs some serious repairs.
 Often I let people in too easily.
 I trust too quickly.

 He said I pick people who are not my equal, who do not deserve my honesty, my openness, my me.
 My friend’s advice was on point, simple, and something I had never really considered.
 He told me, “Chloé, if you’re looking for your equal, you need to ask yourself– is this something I would do?”

 Would I lie to someone I supposedly liked or loved?

 Would I make that person feel crazy for being upset over something I did?

 Would I disrespect her boundaries, laugh when I crossed them, and do it again?

 Would I make someone feel unsafe, uncomfortable, and unheard?

 Can you trust too much and that be an issue?